 Foods to Avoid

 Identifying which foods are the culprits of your pain allows you to focus on what you should consume to mitigate the irritation.
 The most common types of foods associated with nerve pain are hot and cold, sugary and sweet, and acidic and sour.
 Remember that drinks fall into these categories, too.
 Ice water, coffee, and tea hot or iced can all make you wince in pain, as noted by the ADA.
-Anything with high sugar content, such as desserts, soda and sports drinks, can contribute to enamel erosion as well.
+Anything with high sugar content, such as desserts, fizzy and sports drinks, can contribute to enamel erosion as well.

 How the Nerve Becomes Exposed